BerkshireCar/SpeederBot/README.md

 Create a new Twitter Scenario and then Import the Blueprint

 * STEP 6 -
-Configure the HTTP connection replacing the 4 coordinates and API with your own.
+Configure the HTTP connection replacing the 4 coordinates and API with your own & replace the API key with the one your setup in STEP 2, make sure your remove the <> they are not needed.

 * STEP 7 -
 Configure the Twitter Connector and tweet message - please keep #SpeederBot